swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-supplemental-content-to-a-documentation-catalog.md

 documentation catalog, then modify the first line of the file to identify the symbol that the file relates to using a symbol link in a level 1 header.
 For more information on linking to symbols, see
 <doc:linking-to-symbols-and-other-content>.

-DocC ignores file names of
-documentation extensions; you can choose any file name you would like as long as it uses an `.md` extension.
+DocC ignores file names of documentation extensions; you can choose any file name you would like as long as it uses an `.md` extension.
 DocC determines the URL path of source documentation from the symbol's name, type and parent type among other things.

+> Important: If DocC can't resolve the symbol link in the level 1 header of the
+> extension file, it will raise a warning about the link and skip the rest of
+> the content of that extension file.
+>
+> DocC resolves symbol links in extension file headers relative to the module.
+> To create an extension file for a nested type or member symbol, start the
-> Important: The symbol path for the page title of an extension file must start with the name of a top-level symbol or the name of the framework.
+> symbol link with the name of the top-level symbol that contains the nested
+> type or member symbol.
+You can optionally prefix the symbol link with the
+> name of the module, but DocC does not require this prefix.

 By default, the extension file's content adds to the symbol's existing source documentation comment.
 You can leave key information in the documentation comment---where it's available to people reading the source code---and use the extension file for longer documentation, code examples, images, and for organizing you documentation hierarchy.